Meet Our Founder

 Jenny is a fully-insured, DBS checked, GRCCT-registered nutritional therapist and a full member of the FNTP.
-Jenny is also a certified GAPS practitioner.
+She is also a certified GAPS practitioner.

 Jenny studied human nutrition, health and child development at the Open University, earning a BSc (Open) as well as a Certificate in Health Studies and a Certificate in Public Health.
 She also holds a Diploma in Nutrition for Children and Adolescents (SAC) and has completed a short course on Allergic Gastrointestinal Disease at Imperial College, London.